 The Basics of Installing, Launching, & Managing our Software

 Updated now that all our software is downloadable.

 It is illegal to purchase a “single copy” and install it on multiple computers.
 You need to purchase the multiple copies option of the program.

 Some programs install to the harddrive and do not require the CD in the drive after being installed.

-After installing the program to your computer, you can put the CD away.
+After installing the program to your computer, you can put the downloaded file or CD away.
 The installation will install a startup icon on your Desktop which points to the files installed on your computer.
 (Exception: Life of Christ CD is the only program in our catalog that must be installed and must also have the CD in the drive to run.)

 Some programs run from the CD and do not need to be installed to your harddrive.